 In front of a partisan crowd of over fifty thousand people, the home side made all of the early running, and by half-time it looked as though 1967 was going to repeat itself as the hosts had stormed into a 2-0 lead.
 Although they had played the better football during the first half, the hosts were lucky to be two goals in front: Bernhard Dietz had been very unlucky not to have given Germany the lead when he was flagged for offside despite being a good yard behind his marker, and Yugoslavia’s second goal had come courtesy of a rare clanger from ‘keeper Sepp Maier.

 With just over an hour gone, Helmut Schön’s side finally gained a foothold in the game.
 It was a case of Germany getting that little bit of luck, as Heinz Flohe’s shot took a wicked deflection off Herbert Wimmer leaving Ognjen Petrović in the Yugoslav goal rooted to the spot.
-It was just the spark Germany needed, as they desperately chased the game; with eight minutes remaining, a Rainer Bonhof corner from the left was nodden into the net by an unmarked Dieter Müller, setting things up for what thirty minutes of extra time.
+It was just the spark Germany needed, as they desperately chased the game.

 With five minutes of extra time remaining, a penalty shootout seemed certain – apart from a Bonhof shot that warmed Petrović’s gloves, there had been no real opportunities for either side.
 Then Flohe charged down the left, skinning his marker before sending the ball across the box and past Petrović; it found Bernd Hölzenbein in the box, who then played a neat cutback for Müller to slam the ball into the roof of the net.

 The Yugoslavs were now left needing a miracle, and had clearly been crushed in throwing away a two-goal cushion.
-But the German goalscoring was not yet over: after a Bonhof had charged to the edge of the box and unleashed a left-foot shot that cannoned off the post, hero of the moment Müller was on hand to calmly stroke the ball into the net to put the Mannschaft 4-2 in front and claim his first international hattrick.
+But the German goalscoring was not yet over.
+After Bonhof had charged to the edge of the box and unleashed a left-foot shot that cannoned off the post, hero of the moment Müller was on hand to calmly stroke the ball into the net to put the Mannschaft 4-2 in front and complete an astonishing hat-trick.
 Once again, Germany were in a major tournament final.

 Three days after their stunning extra-time victory over the hosts, Germany returned to Belgrade to take on Czechoslovakia, who had beaten the Dutch 3-1 in another game that had been level right until the last moments of extra time.